Please enable JavaScript to ensure auto alt text generation works properly

 3. Highlight diversity and inclusion efforts

-Effectively communicating your organization's dedication to diversity within job descriptions can enhance the quality and diversity of applicants.
+Effectively communicating your organization's dedication to diversity within job descriptions can enhance the quality and diversity of candidates.

 Begin by articulating this focus prominently, setting a foundational tone that aligns with inclusive values.
 This clear articulation invites candidates who prioritize these principles to connect with your organization.